Xeronaus/Cedaruke/README.md

 - Download it manually

 ### Mod Browser
-To download it on the mod browser,
+To download it on the mod browser, open Mindustry, then go to

 ### GitHub
 To download it from Github,